iHansy/weekend-sql-to-do-list/overview.md

     {} Match date format in input to table date
     {} Change button sizes / spacing
     {} Fix order for all no due dates
+    {} Alerts for empty inputs and catch errors